o2r-project/api/docs/search.md

 `curl -X POST -H 'Content-Type: application/json' 'https://.../api/v1/search' -d '$QUERY_DSL'`

 The **response** structure is the same as for [simple search](#simple-search).

+!!!Note
+    Use the index names `compendia` and `jobs` in a terms query to only retrieve one resource type.

 ### Query fields  for complex search